OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - "Login failed; this user is not active"

 Correct response example:
-- "Login failed; Invalid userID or password"
+- "Login failed; Invalid user ID or password"

 ##### Password recovery